uktrade/great-pattern-library/docs/README.md

 The log of changes for each release can be found in the [CHANGELOG.md](./CHANGELOG.md) file.

 ### Procedure

+#### Development
+The compiled css in this project should always be added/updated in version control.
+This allows the utilisation of this library by projects that cannot compile the css during deployment due to technical constraints, or choose not to for other reasons.

 #### New feature
 1. ```feature``` branch is created (from the ```develop``` branch) to carry out the work to complete the feature
 2. A github pull request (PR) is created when the ```feature``` is ready to considered for merging back into the ```develop``` before code review.